eerii/fresa/docs/reference/tools/reflection.md

 ```

 This file is non meant to be modified by the user, or imported elsewhere.
 The reflection tool will scan all structs in the file and write spetializations of the `field_names<T>()` function for each one of them.
 The import must be done at the end of the file, and can optionally have import guards arround it, like `#if __has_include("reflection_some_file.h")`.

+Generated files are created in the `generated/reflection` folder, up a level from the `fresa` directory (so in the template case, it will be under `mermelada/generated/reflection`).